Health and Safety Policy for Flat Clearance Leyton

 Personal protective equipment (PPE) and tools: All crew members are provided with, and must use, appropriate PPE including gloves, safety boots, high-visibility clothing, eye protection and masks when dust or biohazards are present.
 Mechanical lifting aids and trolleys are used to reduce manual handling risks.
 Vehicle loading procedures ensure secure stowage and even weight distribution to prevent incidents during transit.
 Our vehicle and equipment maintenance programme ensures that tools used in clearance services remain safe and effective.

+A flatbed truck parked on a city street in Leyton, loaded with assorted rubbish including wooden panels, metal frames, and plastic items.
+The truck's bed appears rusted and slightly weathered, with a metal grille partially covering the load.
+Surrounding the area are modern residential buildings with large windows and balconies, and a pedestrian crossing is visible in the background.
+The scene suggests a waste removal service, likely carried out by Flat Clearance Leyton, with debris ready to be collected from an urban property.
+The lighting is natural, indicating daytime, and the image captures a typical rubbish clearance operation in a densely developed London neighborhood.
 Training and competence: Staff receive induction training on safe flat clearance practices, manual handling, COSHH awareness where applicable, traffic and vehicle safety, and emergency procedures.
 Refresher training is scheduled regularly and additional training is provided for specialist tasks such as dismantling, mattress removal protocols or handling asbestos-type materials where relevant.
 We maintain records of training and competence assessments to ensure a skilled workforce for all rubbish removal assignments.

 Safe working procedures and segregation: We maintain documented procedures for safe handling, separation and disposal of waste categories, including recyclable materials, non-recyclable refuse and hazardous items.
 Crew members follow a clear waste segregation policy to reduce environmental impact and comply with waste transfer regulations.
 Clear instructions and labelled containers help reduce contamination and expedite lawful disposal.
 Standard operating procedures (SOPs) are available to staff and updated according to operational learnings and regulatory changes.